theochem/horton/doc/user_espfit.rst

 ``horton-esp-cost.py``.

-Useful ESP fitted charges typically involve much more advanced minimizations of the ESP cost function, for example by adding constraints, restraints, transforming to bond-charge increments, fitting to several different molecules concurrently, etc. Such advanced features are not supported in ``horton-esp-fit.py`` but one is free to implement these in customized scripts
+Useful ESP fitted charges typically involve much more advanced minimizations of the ESP cost function, for example, by adding constraints, restraints, transforming to bond-charge increments, fitting to several different molecules concurrently, etc. Such advanced features are not supported in ``horton-esp-fit.py`` but one is free to implement these in customized scripts